 - Good to know: The traditional custom for passing beneath this gorgeous Shinto shrine is to bow twice, clap twice, then bow once more.
 During certain festivals throughout the year, you can also see traditional Bugaku dances performed in this idyllic setting.

 - Good to know: Try to read a bit about the show you’ll be seeing ahead of time so it’s easier to follow along.
-Even if you speak Japanese, kabuki theatre tends to use an old fashioned form of the language (think Shakespearean English versus the way we speak today).
+Even if you speak Japanese, kabuki theatre tends to use an old-fashioned form of the language (think Shakespearean English versus the way we speak today).

-Many people plan their trip just to experience the magic of the hanami, or cherry blossom festival, because it’s one of the best things to see in Japan.
+Many people plan their trip just to experience the magic of the hanami, or cherry blossom festival because it’s one of the best things to do in Japan.
 During the spring the whole of the country is covered in lush pink flowers, drawing both tourists and locals out for strolls through floral lined streets.
 It’s a one-of-a-kind experience.
-While the cherry blossom blooms all over Japan, it blossoms at different times across the country, so research about the places to view the cherry blossoms and plan your trip carefully to see them in full bloom, but it will be absolutely worth it.
+While the cherry blossom blooms all over Japan, it blossoms at different times across the country, so research the places to view the cherry blossoms and plan your trip carefully to see them in full bloom, but it will be absolutely worth it.

-- Best time to visit: Japan’s famous cherry blossom bloom at different times, moving northwards.
+- Best time to visit: Japan’s famous cherry blossom blooms at different times, moving northwards.
 So the best time to see them in Tokyo (late March) is different than in Hokkaido (mid-April).
 Your safest bet for seeing the flowers tends to be late April.

 - Good to know: Keep an eye on the blossom forecasts to make sure your trip coincides with their blooms, which shift around a bit annually based on weather patterns.

 15. Taste the Flavors of Japan